Sequence-structure-function: uncovering how genetic variation at human centromere drives cellular phenotypes

 Genomic Gaps

 These genomic gaps include DNA repeats such as centromeres, which are large tandem arrays of alpha-satellite DNA.
-Centromere’s chromatin is functionally essential for chromosome segregation, serving as the basal template for the mitotic kinetochore.
+Centromere chromatin is functionally essential for chromosome segregation, serving as the basal template for the mitotic kinetochore.

 Recent Breakthroughs

 A recent breakthrough has been the complete genome assembly, including centromeres, of a haploid cell line derived from fetoplacental growth of a molar pregnancy.
-However, centromeres' sequence and size vary across tissues, between individuals, and in disease states.
+However, centromere sequence and size vary across tissues, between individuals, and in disease states.

 Research Challenges

-The main challenges are to understand how centromere variation is generated and especially the consequences at a functional level.
+The main challenges are to understand how centromere variation is generated and, especially, the consequences at a functional level.

-Project Objectives
+Specific Objectives

 The specific objectives of my project are: